ulisesrey/ulisesrey/README.md

 ## Welcome to my github profile 👋
 I am a Data Scientist with a strong background in Neuroscience.
-I have expertise in Computer Vision, Machine Learning and NLP.
+I have expertise in Computer Vision, Machine Learning and Natural Language Processing (NLP).
 Check out some of my public repositories on these topics:

 #### - Computer Vision and Image Processing: